boytchev/suica/docs/user-guide.md

 thus `mouseMove` and `onMouseMove` are considered the same event
 - Only one *eventHandler* per event per object can be set, i.e. setting another event handler will replace the previous one
-- There is no thirs parameter with event options
+- There is no third parameter with event options

 ```js
 JS: